devnull-tools/soda/README.md

 # soda

-SODA is a simple platform to help writing and executing shell scripts.
+SODA is a simple platform to help writing and executing tasks in shell script.

 ## How It Works